MicrosoftEdge/MSEdgeExplainers/Popup/explainer.md

 * A `show()` JavaScript method, for invoking the `popup`.
 When visible, the `popup` will have a default set of behaviors as well as a default positioning scheme.
 * Logic for an optional `autofocus` attribute which enables moving focus to the `popup` or to a descendent.
-* An optional `delegatefocus` attribute, for passing focus to descendants.
+* An optional `delegatesfocus` attribute, for passing focus to descendants.
 * An optional `anchor` attribute, which both relates the `popup` to an activating element and can be used in a separately-proposed, CSS-based anchor positioning scheme.
 * A `hide()` method for hiding the `popup`
 * [Light dismiss](#light-dismiss) behaviors.